 Potential Arrangements For Parenting Time

 Within your parenting plan, you have the opportunity to write out the arrangements for parenting time.
-While this may be overwhelming, our experienced attorneys at Slowiaczek Albers PC, LLO can help explain different potential arrangements and the types of schedules that you need to consider.
+While this may be overwhelming, our experienced attorneys at Slowiaczek Albers & Whelan can help explain different potential arrangements and the types of schedules that you need to consider.

 What To Do For The Holidays